StreamState/terraform-k8s-configuration/README.md

 * (direct connection with kubectl): gcloud container clusters get-credentials streamstatecluster-testorg --region=us-central1
 * (connection through terraform kubeconfig): kubectl --kubeconfig terraform/organization/kubeconfig [etc]

+To shut down:

+* terraform destroy -var-file="testing.tfvars"

+If anything hangs, you can delete the kubernetes or application modules:

+* terraform state rm 'module.kubernetes-config'

 # Cassandra

 This is relevant if you really need to work directly with Cassandra; however the REST API client should be the primary way of interacting with Cassandra.